compsocialscience/summer-institute/2026/fau/apply.md

 Applicants must submit a curriculum vitae and a professional statement (maximum two pages, double-spaced) describing:

 •	Current research
-•	Reasons for interest in participating in SICSS-Florida Atlantic
+•	Reasons for interest in participating in SICSS-Florida Atlantic University
 •	How participation will support future research
 •	Experience and/or interest in collaborative research, as collaborative projects are a core component of SICSS-Florida Atlantic
 •	A potential topic, method, or question to be explored as part of a collaborative project